Isabella Elder

-Early life, marriage and widowhood
+Early life

 Isabella Ure was born to Mary Ure (née Ross) on 15 March 1828 in Glasgow's Gorbals district.
 Her father, Alexander Ure (1788–1830), was a solicitor.
 She was the only surviving daughter of the family, however, she had one older brother, John Francis (1820–1883).
 Her education is unknown.

+Marriage and widowhood

 In 1857 she married John Elder (1824–1869), a partner in marine engineers Randolph, Elder & Co.
 In 1860 the thriving business acquired a shipyard at Govan, and in 1868 became known as John Elder & Co.
 By the time John Elder died in 1869 it was regarded as one of the world's leading shipbuilders.

 Following her husband's death, Elder became the sole owner of the business and ran it successfully for nine months until it was transferred to a partnership led by her brother.
 As a wealthy widow with no children, she toured the Continent for extended periods and became a major philanthropist in Glasgow.

 Philanthropy

 Investment in universities

 During her widowhood, Elder lived at 6 Claremont Terrace, next to Kelvingrove Park and close to the University of Glasgow in which she took a keen interest.
 Her donations to the university included £5000 to support the Chair of Civil Engineering, in 1873, and £12,500 to fund the endowment of the John Elder Chair of Naval Architecture, in 1883.

 The Glasgow and West of Scotland Technical College, now University of Strathclyde, received a £5,000 endowment in her will to fund a series of "Lectures of Descriptive Astronomy", named the David Elder lectures in honour of her father-in-law.

 In 1883, Elder purchased North Park House in Glasgow's West End.
 She provided the property, rent free, to house Queen Margaret College which had been founded as the first college in Scotland to offer higher education to women.

+Investment in women's education, and the first women doctors

-She also provided the financial support needed for the College to offer courses in medicine to women, starting in 1890.
+In addition to providing the Queen Margaret College building, Elder also financed College's courses in medicine to women, starting in 1890.
 The courses were taught by staff from University of Glasgow, however, it was initially not possible for women to qualify for a degree.
 The College became a part of University of Glasgow in 1892 after the announcement by the University Commissioners (Scotland) that women would be accepted into universities.

 The first women graduates for medicine took place in 1894, and for the arts in 1895.
 Elder was concerned that women would receive sub-standard teaching if taught separately, and she only agreed to hand over North Park House to the University on condition that the teaching provided to women was equal to that of men.
 She was disappointed in the standard of lecturing, however, and in 1899 refused to give the Principal more money unless the original agreement was kept.